 Collaboration is essential in any team-based work environment.
 This holds especially true for engineering, wherein individual output contributes to team output, with both being critical and often creative.
 For a company to stay at the cutting edge of the competitive engineering industry, its engineers must continually create and innovate.

 Along with developing new ideas, thinking critically is a fundamental part of the engineering mindset.
 Being productive and efficient leads engineers to consider all outcomes of idea and project development, both positive and negative.
 Although this level of critical thinking is necessary for efficient design, it can hamper team productivity when experimentation and concept potential are not fully explored.

 A Strong Leader With Communication Skills

-At the heart of building a collaborative team is a manager with the ability to communicate effectively and foster positive communication between employees.
-Strong leadership is based in communication, from establishing and articulating guidelines and performance expectations to evaluating performance, positively reinforcing high performers and positively framing constructive feedback with clear, actionable methods for performance improvement.
+At the heart of building a collaborative team is a manager who can communicate effectively and foster positive communication between employees.
+Strong leadership is based in communication, from establishing and clearly articulating guidelines and performance expectations to evaluating performance, positively reinforcing high performers and positively framing constructive feedback with straightforward, actionable methods for performance improvement.

 Making Sure Everyone Has a Voice

 Obviously, this less-than-constructive approach inhibits the collaborative problem-solving process.
 It is up to the manager to facilitate such meetings in a way that ensures everyone has a chance to share their thoughts.
 Knowing that all ideas will be heard can help each employee listen to and ingest their coworkers’ thoughts more readily.

 In addition, the facilitator should model valuing and fully considering the ideas of all staff members, weighing each idea for potential benefit.
 These and other methods of directing and enhancing group dynamics can create a more positive, constructive form of critical thinking and support the collaborative approach to problem-solving.